glynnsanity/glynnsanity/README.md

 # Hello, I'm Glynn! 👋

 ## About Me 🚀
-I'm a Senior Solutions Engineer at BigCommerce, hopefully wielding JavaScript to some extent for the greater good.
-When I'm not coding, you can find me doing many things, chief among them right now being learning Spanish!
+I'm a Senior Solutions Engineer who has worked in eCommerce for nearly a decade.
+At the moment, I'm taking a sabbatical from coding and slinging software so I can learn Spanish full-time and achieve my goal of Spanish fluency (or as close as I can get) by the end of 2024!

 ## My Work 💻
-- 🔭 Currently hacking and slinging SaaS at BigCommerce, focusing on NextJS and utilizing AI services to build more powerful developer tools.
+- 🔭 My chief focus as far as technology goes is in NextJS and utilizing AI services to build more powerful developer tools.
-- 🌱 Learning NextJS and various AI tools, and Spanish outside of work!
+- 🌱 NextJS, AI tools, Spanish, Neuroscience, Basketball!
 - 👯 I’m looking to collaborate on lightweight AI side projects.
-- 💬 Ask me about BigCommerce!
+- 💬 Ask me about.. anything!
 - 📫 How to reach me: glynn.jordan@bigcommerce.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: In 2023, I attended two epic sporting events: [The World Baseball Classic](https://en.wikipedia.org/wiki/2023_World_Baseball_Classic) where Shohei Ohtani won the championship for his country of Japan! - and the [Superclasico](https://en.wikipedia.org/wiki/Supercl%C3%A1sico) in Buenos Aires, "known worldwide as one of the fiercest and most important derbies".